 General Transfer Credit Requirements

-The awarding of transfer credit is based primarily upon i) The compatibility of the previous program/course to the Brock program; ii) Course learning outcomes; and iii) grades achieved in courses.
+The awarding of transfer credit is based primarily upon i) The compatibility of the previous program/course to the Brock program; ii) Course learning outcomes; and iii) Grades achieved in courses.

 Any review of transfer credit must be completed within one year of the date of admission.
+If you change your major/program, your transfer credit will not be reassessed.
+You must speak with an advisor as to how your existing transfer credits will fit into your new major/program.

-In some cases, all transfer credits awarded may not fit into your Undergraduate program.
+In some cases, transfer credits awarded may not fit into your Undergraduate program.
 Contact your program Academic Advisor to find out how your transfer credits may fit into your program plan.

 |Entry Credential||Minimum Admission Average||Transfer Credits Awarded *|